What Exactly Is the Metaverse?

 Numerous other huge companies, including Nvidia, Unity, Roblox, and even Snap — as well as an assortment of more modest companies and startups, are building the foundation to create better virtual worlds that all the more intently mirror our physical life.

-For instance, Epic has acquired various companies that help create or distribute digital assets, to some degree to support its strong Unreal Engine 5 platform.
 And while Unreal might be a video game platform, it’s likewise being used in the entertainment world and could make it simpler for anybody to create virtual encounters.
 There are unmistakable and invigorating developments in the realm of building digital worlds.

 Despite this, the idea of a Ready Player One-like single unified place called “the metaverse” is still generally unthinkable.